-Is it already filling up with doctor appointments, plans, and meetings?
+Are your breaks and weekends filled with doctor appointments, plans, and meetings?

-While you’ve got to get many of those things taken care of during your break (what a great time to get your mammogram.
+While you’ve got to get many of those things taken care of during a break (what a great time to get your mammogram.
 Don’t put that off!!), you can also block off some time for yourself.

 Mark off a few hours a week that are just for you.
 No, you cannot clean out the closet or go to the grocery store.

 Do something that is just for you.
 Just for fun.
 Something that will fill you with joy.

 Paint (but not the house!), read a fun novel, go swimming, paint your nails (again, not the house!), play in the garden (notice, that’s play!), exercise.
 Do something that is fun for you.

 You cannot grade papers, respond to emails, or plan lessons during this time.
 You also cannot feel guilty!